furkanpatat/SQL/README.md

-In this repository, you will see the homework I did while learning SQL.
+In this repository, you will see the tasks I did while learning SQL.